MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/custom-roles.md

 - Microsoft 365 Defender

+There are two ways to manage access to Microsoft 365 Defender
+- **Global Azure Active Directory (AD) roles**
+- **Custom role access**
-You can manage role-based access to Microsoft 365 Defender using either [global roles in Azure Active Directory (AAD)](mtp-permissions.md), or through creation of custom role-based access (RBAC) roles.
+The five You can continue to manage access to Microsoft 365 Defender using existing [global roles in Azure Active Directory (AAD)](mtp-permissions.md).
+But the disadvantage of this is that global Azure AD roles might be more access than what's needed for your users.
+With custom role-based access (RBAC) roles, you can tailor specific access for specific roles.
 Custom roles allow admins to manage permissions according to specific workloads within Microsoft 365 Defender, with the ability to assign dedicated teams per product.

 >![NOTE] you can create custom RBAC roles for Defender for Office and Defender for Endpoint.
-Microsoft Cloud App Security and Defender for Identity requires setting roles in their respective portals.]
+However, Microsoft Cloud App Security and Defender for Identity requires setting roles in their respective portals.]

 By allowing admins to manage access to specific data, tasks, and capabilities in Microsoft Defender 365, custom roles offer more fine-grained control than global Azure AD roles do, to grant users only the level of access they need with the least-permissive roles necessary.

 Custom roles are managed per individual workload and control access to workload data within the Microsoft 365 security center.
 For example, permissions granted through Microsoft Defender for **Endpoint** will allow a user to access Endpoint data in the Microsoft 365 security center.
 Permissions granted through Defender for Office 365 allows access to the corresponding **Email & collaboration** data in the Microsoft 365 security center.

+>![NOTE] If you've set up roles for Defender for Endpoint or Defender for Office 365, these access settings will be available in Microsoft 365 Defender.

 ## Create and manage custom roles
 Custom roles and permissions can be created and individually managed through each of the following security portals:

-- Microsoft Defender for Endpoint – [Edit roles in Microsoft Defender for Endpoint](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/user-roles)
+- Microsoft Defender for Endpoint – [Edit roles in Microsoft Defender for Endpoint](/windows/security/threat-protection/microsoft-defender-atp/user-roles.md)
-- Microsoft Defender for Office 365 – [Permissions in the Security & Compliance Center](https://docs.microsoft.com/microsoft-365/security/office-365-security/permissions-in-the-security-and-compliance-center)
+- Microsoft Defender for Office 365 – [Permissions in the Security & Compliance Center](/microsoft-365/security/office-365-security/permissions-in-the-security-and-compliance-center.md)
-- Microsoft Cloud App Security – [Azure AD roles](https://docs.microsoft.com/azure/active-directory/roles/permissions-reference)
+- Microsoft Cloud App Security – [Manage admin access](/cloud-app-security/manage-admins.md)

 Each custom role created through an individual portal allows access to the data of the relevant product portal.
 For example, a custom role created through Microsoft Defender for Endpoint will only allow access to Defender for Endpoint data.